IABTechLab/uid2docs/api/v2/upgrade-guide.md

 ### Backward Compatibility for Advertisers and Data Providers

-Here's what you need to know about migrating to the UID2 API v2:
+Here's what you need to know about upgrading to the UID2 API v2:

-- The [GET v1/identity/map](../v1/endpoints/get-identity-map.md) endpoint for mapping single user's PII to UID2 has been removed.
-Instead, use the batch [v2/identity/map](./endpoints/post-identity-map.md) endpoint, regardless of the number of users you are mapping.
+- The v1 [GET /identity/map](../v1/endpoints/get-identity-map.md) endpoint for mapping a single user's PII to UID2 has been replaced with the v2 [POST /identity/map](./endpoints/post-identity-map.md) endpoint, which maps PII for single and multiple users.
-- UID2s and bucket IDs returned by the [v2/identity/map](./endpoints/post-identity-map.md) and [v2/identity/buckets](./endpoints/post-identity-buckets.md) endpoints are the same as returned by the corresponding v1 endpoints.
+- UID2s and bucket IDs returned by the v2 [POST /identity/map](./endpoints/post-identity-map.md) and [POST /identity/buckets](./endpoints/post-identity-buckets.md) endpoints are the same as those returned by the corresponding v1 endpoints.
-- The same [restrictions on batch size and requests parallelizations](./guides/advertiser-dataprovider-guide.md#should-i-store-large-volumes-of-email-address-or-email-address-hash-mappings) apply to the v2 APIs.
+- The same [restrictions on batch size and requests parallelizations](./guides/advertiser-dataprovider-guide.md#should-i-store-large-volumes-of-email-address-or-email-address-hash-mappings) apply to the v2 API.
-- The [Snowflake integration](./sdks/snowflake_integration.md) is not affected by the migration to the UID2 v2 API and requires no changes.
+- The [Snowflake integration](./sdks/snowflake_integration.md) is not affected by the upgrade to the UID2 v2 API and requires no changes.

 ### Upgrade Steps for Advertisers and Data Providers

->IMPORTANT: Performing calls to the UID2 API v2 requires encrypting the POST request body and decrypting the response.
-For details and examples, see as per [Encrypting Requests and Decrypting Responses](./encryption-decryption.md).

 To upgrade to the UID API v2, replace calls to the following v1 endpoints with the corresponding v2 endpoints.